-Media reports indicate that the planes were able to arrive nearly undetected by turning off their transponders and flying behind Russian transport aircraft, with a stopover in Iran.
+Media reports indicate that the planes fighters were able to arrive nearly undetected by turning off their transponders and flying behind in the wake of Russian transport aircraft, with a stopover in Iran.

 Videos posted to YouTube published on Sept.ember 19 [EMBED https://www.youtube.com/watch?v=2Ksdh38h5-I] on YouTube show flights of Russian Su-30 and Su-24 fighter-bombers flying in formation with Il-76 tanker aircraft over the Homs province, bordering Iraq.

-Russia has also stepped up its regional presence with the expansion of its Tartus naval station, a military base leased on Syrian land since 1971, to handle bigger warships and transport vessels.
+Russia has also stepped up its regional presence with the expansion of its the Tartus naval station, a Russian military base leased on Syrian land since 1971, to handle bigger warships and transport vessels.

-Russia has deployed some 1,700 military specialists to Tartus, the Kommersant, a Russian newspaper, reported on Sept.
-21, citing a soldier stationed at the facility.
-Prior to this buildup, the small naval station was manned by just a handful of Russian servicemen and civilian contractors, pointing to a massive buildup of the facility.
+Russia has deployed some 1,700 military specialists to Tartus, the Kommersant, a Russian newspaper, reported on Sept. ember 21, citing a Russian soldier stationed at the facility.
+Prior to this buildup, the small naval station at Tartus was manned by just a handful of Russian military servicemen and civilian contractors, pointing to a massive buildup of the facility.

-Tartus is the end of the so-called Syrian Express — the supply route between the Black Sea Fleet's headquarters in Crimea and Syria — and serves as the main entry point for Russian hardware in Syria.
+Tartus is the end point of the so-called Syrian Express — , a name attributed to the supply route between the Black Sea Fleet's headquarters in Crimea and Syria — by the Russian press, and serves as the main entry point for Russian hardware in delivered to Syria.

 "The rudimentary naval base ... in the Syrian city of Tartus is vitally important in allowing a Russian Navy squadron to maintain a permanent regional presence, underpinned by the operational flexibility afforded by onshore storage and maintenance facilities," he wrote.
 "Without a Mediterranean base, the squadron would be dependent on the smooth flow of supplies from Russia via the Turkish Straits and Gibraltar."

 Ben Barry, the senior fellow for land warfare at the International Institute for Strategic Studies think tank in London, said any Russian military action in Syria could employ some of the lessons it learned in the Ukraine in support of separatists fighting the government in Kiev.